TexasInstruments/edgeai-robotics-sdk/docker/setting_docker_ros1.md

 You can choose any folder, but `init_setup.sh` script sets up `${HOME}/j7ros_home` as the working directory.

-1. To generate the scripts for building and running a Docker image for ROS 1 Noetic:
+1. To generate the scripts for building and running a Docker image for ROS 1 {{ROS1_DISTRO}}:
     ```
     user@pc:~/j7ros_home$ make scripts ROS_VER=1
     ```